mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 ### D

-The 61st Fleet, assigned to Million, is optimised for dealing with small-scale incursions by Vargr corsairs; if ‘optimised’ is the right word.
+The 61st Fleet, assigned to Million, is optimized for dealing with small-scale incursions by Vargr corsairs; if ‘optimized’ is the right word.
 The fleet is used as a dumping-ground for obsolescent vessels and ‘plodder’ officers and spends most of its time on routine patrols in the systems around Taproban.
 Vessels are typically old, small and in need of maintenance, with spares of all kinds in short supply.

 Cross-border operations are carried out by far better vessels assigned to Sector Fleet command and deployed in the subsector when needed.
 These ships show the flag and dash back and forth across the border to deal with crises, leaving the subsector fleet to enforce customs regulations and mount sensor watches over backwater worlds.
 The 61st Fleet shows up poorly in joint exercises and their Sector Fleet colleagues are not kind about it.
 Real resentment is growing among the personnel of this force, although as yet it manifests only as poor morale and even poorer performance.

 495-524 495-524 is an unclaimed and virtually uninhabited world, although it has the potential to support large- scale settlement.
 Its starport is hardly worthy of the name, being little more than a landing field located next to the world’s only settlement.
-It is not clear exactly why this facility was set-up, but there is a known Ancients site a few kilometres away.
+It is not clear exactly why this facility was set-up, but there is a known Ancients site a few kilometers away.
 It may be that 495-524 was settled by hopeful artefact-hunters but today the port is a small frontier town with virtually no industry.
 About half the inhabitants have ‘always been there’, as they put it, and call the town home.
 The rest are transients or have nowhere better to go.

 The Ancients site is widely known but apparently picked clean many years ago.
 It consists of a set of tunnels running into a cliff face, with chambers deep inside the rock.
 They were emptied of anything movable long ago and whilst the occasional rumor surfaces of a hidden entrance to ‘the rest of the ruin’ these tales inevitably turn out to be false.
 The main importance of the ruin is that it brings bright-eyed greenhorns into the port from time-to-time, who can be fleeced by local guides offering lost secrets and great riches.